Eddie (Iron Maiden): Background

-Controversy
+Controversies

-Some of the band's artworks have proved controversial, such as the cover of "Sanctuary," in which Eddie can be seen standing over the corpse of Margaret Thatcher.
+Some of the band's artworks have proved controversial, such as the cover of "Sanctuary," in which Eddie is standing over the corpse of Margaret Thatcher.
 It was claimed that Iron Maiden were banned from releasing the single without censoring the cover, blacking out Thatcher's face, although Riggs has since claimed that this was fabricated by the band's management to gain publicity in the British tabloids.

 The artwork for the band's third album, The Number of the Beast, depicted Eddie controlling Satan like a marionette.
 Originally created by Riggs for the "Purgatory" single cover, but deemed too good by Smallwood and withheld for the next studio release, the image, along with the record's title track, led to the Moral Majority labelling Iron Maiden as Satanists and organizing public burnings of their back-catalogue in the United States, which in turn gave them a large amount of publicity.

 During the course of the Troubles in Northern Ireland, Eddie, specifically as he appeared on the sleeve of "The Trooper", became an unofficial mascot of the Ulster Freedom Fighters loyalist paramilitary group and was the main figure on a number of the group's murals.
 During The Final Frontier World Tour in 2011, after Iron Maiden did not perform "The Trooper" in Belfast, Blabbermouth.net reported that there had been speculation amongst fans that this was due to the artwork's use in murals.

+One last uproar that Eddie caused was when a picture representing him biting off Ozzy Osbourne's head (in response to Osbourne's biting the head off a live bat on stage) went unappreciated by those in Osbourne's camp; therefore, Maiden withdrew the drawing.